adamschonewille/phys408OpticalCavity/LabNotebook.md

 ## Day 1 2018 02 06
 ### Figuring out Reflection and Transmission Coefficients:

 We want to first characterize the first mirror by measuring it's transmission and reflection coefficients.
-We can do this by directly measuring the incident beam intensity, also Incident for $M_2$):
+We can do this by directly measuring the incident beam intensity, reflected beam intensity and transmitted beam intensity using a power meter.

+For the first mirror, the an
+also Incident for $M_2$):
 $(0.262 \pm 0.001)$ mW
 Input incident to $M_1$: